garyzhubc/STAT406-2017/Lecture10/README.md

     ## [1] 26.60311

-Estimated MSPE for a linear model constructed via stepwise:
+The estimated MSPE of a linear model constructed via stepwise is:

 ``` r
 library(MASS)